Festivals this October 2018 on the Island of Ireland

 “Westport Arts Festival is delighted to announce Westival, the festival’s new brand and identity.
 After 18 months of research and careful consideration on how to build on 42 years of success, ‘Westival’ was devised as the next big step forward.
 Westival, will continue to foster the thriving local arts and music scene of Westport, but also help solidify and promote the west of Ireland as a destination for significant cultural events, that will attract international talent and attention.” westival.ie

-My Top Festival Picks in Connacht this Ulster 2018
+My Top Festival Picks in Ulster incl.
+Northern Ireland this October 2018

 Festival: The Seamus Grant Weekend